 Municipal Solid Waste/Construction and Demolition Waste Management

-MSW is a by-product of most human endeavors, including operations at NPS facilities.
+Municipal Solid Waste (MSW) is a by-product of most human endeavors, including operations at NPS facilities.
 Since the first national parks were created in the late 19th century, park managers have had to manage MSW generated by visitors, businesses operating in and near the parks, and by park employees themselves.
 Today, it is imperative that MSW be effectively managed so that impacts to the environment are minimized.
-C&D Waste is a by-product of the Nations Park System efforts to maintain NPS facilities through renovation projects as well as construction of new facilities.
+C&D waste is a by-product of the National Park System’s efforts to maintain NPS facilities through renovation projects as well as the construction of new facilities.

-It is NPS policy that all parks strive to meet the target goals of Executive Order 13423 Strengthening Federal Environmental, Energy, and Transportation Management and the most recent Executive Order 13514 Federal Leadership in Environmental, Energy, and Economic Performance.
+It is NPS policy that all parks strive to meet the target goals of Executive Order 13423 Strengthening Federal Environmental, Energy, and Transportation Management and Executive Order 13514 Federal Leadership in Environmental, Energy, and Economic Performance.

 These goals include the following:

-- Diverting at least 50 percent of construction and demolition materials and debris (C&D Waste) by the end of fiscal year 2015 (EO 13514); and
+- Diverting at least 50 percent of construction and demolition materials and debris (C&D waste) annually by the end of fiscal year 2015 (EO 13514);

-- Recycling the following commodities unless significant barriers exist: white paper, mixed paper/newspaper, cardboard, aluminum, plastic (#1 PET, #2 HDPE), glass, pallets, scrap metal, toner cartridges, and consistent with applicable hazardous waste regulations, fluorescent lamps, lamp ballasts, batteries, used oil, antifreeze and tires (EO 13423).
+- Recycling the following commodities unless significant barriers exist: white paper, mixed paper/newspaper, cardboard, aluminum, plastic (#1 PET, #2 HDPE), glass, pallets, scrap metal, toner cartridges, and consistent with applicable hazardous waste regulations, fluorescent lamps, lamp ballasts, batteries, used oil, antifreeze and tires (EO 13423); and

 Environmental purchasing (EP) (also known as "green" purchasing) melds procurement and environmental ethics into a sustainable purchasing strategy.
 EP is the practice of specifying products and services, with consideration of life-cycle environmental attributes of those products and services.